killermann/samk.blog/content/2020/unconscious-bias-internalized-oppression/index.md

 Am I advocating that people actually use these ideas in this way?

 I am certainly not.
 I'm a social justice advocate, _not_ a social justice _dogma_ advocate.
-I framed the above as a [satirical] SJD How-To for two reasons: (1) While this is a tactic that's being learned and utilized, it's never taught openly or directly, so giving "instructions" has the potential to highlight the cynicism more than just explaining this tactic; and (2) it was quicker this way, and this book is getting long af.
+I framed the above as a [satirical] SJD How-To for two reasons: (1) while this is a tactic that's being learned and utilized, it's never taught openly or directly, so giving "instructions" has the potential to highlight the cynicism more than just explaining this tactic; and (2) it was quicker this way, and this book is getting long af.

 So I'm advocating that people _don't_ use the two-punch combo?